Table of Contents:

 About Particle Network

 Particle Network is building the Intent-Centric Access Layer of Web3.
 Particle's Modular Smart Wallet-as-a-Service tools allow developers to tap into MPC-TSS and social logins to enable self-custodial, dApp-embedded wallets accessible through users' Web2 accounts.
-This also allows them to tap into ERC-4337 account abstraction, enabling a seamless experience with maximum flexibility.
+This also allows them to leverage ERC-4337 account abstraction, enabling a seamless experience with maximum flexibility.
+Similarly, Particle Network has already released the first-ever account abstraction protocol for the Bitcoin ecosystem, BTC Connect.
 Particle's next evolutionary steps include the introduction of Omnichain Abstraction, a Confidential zkStack, and the Intent Fusion Protocol, elevating users' experience within dApps and paving the way for mass Web3 adoption.